gijit/gi/README.md

 2018 Feb 09 update
 ------------------
-v0.9.7 builds under the newly release go1.9.4 which changed how cgo libraries are linked.
+v0.9.7 attempted to build under the newly release go1.9.4, but failed to do so and has been replaced by v0.9.8 which is only supporting go1.9.4.
+Basically go1.9.4 is a botched release that doesn't allog CGO to link against specific, named .a archives.

 2018 Feb 08 update